Somapura Mahavihara: Protection

 Somapura was designated a UNESCO World Heritage Site in 1985.
-Since then, a series of UNESCO missions has regularly visited the site and helped with the project.
+Since then, a series of UNESCO missions have regularly visited the site and helped with the project.
 Moreover, the UN body prepared a master plan, involving US$5.6 million.

-The terracotta artworks in the site have suffered from serious damage as a result of "lack of proper maintenance, shortage of manpower, fund constraint and heavy rainfall And the major problem is the corruption of Bangladesh."
+The terracotta artworks in the site have suffered from serious damage as a result of "lack of proper maintenance, shortage of manpower, fund constraint and heavy rainfall and the major problem is the corruption in Bangladesh."
 Furthermore, poor water drainage accompanied by high levels of salinity in the soils has contributed to decay the terracotta sculptures.
 Other threats include uncontrolled vegetation, vandalism, climate conditions, and public trespassing and encroachment.